 Have a recording of yourself giving a presentation, doing a webinar, or on a podcast?
 Link it up.
 If you don’t, get a smartphone, tap record, present on a topic, and upload it to YouTube.
 We are looking for confidence speaking in front of a camera/audience!

-What speakers for CMX Summit 2020 receive:
+Speakers for CMX Summit 2021 will receive:

 How many speaker applications do you expect?
 How many will you select?

 How long will it take to hear back?